Environment

 Certified Environmental Management

-A key sustainability target in the corporate strategy is for all sites to obtain ISO 14001 (environmental management) certification by 2024.
+A key sustainability target in the corporate strategy is for all sites to obtain the ISO 14001 (environmental management) certification by 2024.
 Regular audits provide transparency regarding sustainability performance as well as the basis for continuous improvement in this area.

 Sites certified in accordance with ISO 14001:

-2022 2021 2020
+2023 2022 2021

 Energy

 At new Linde MH sales and service locations, appropriate technical standards for construction and building technology help to save energy.
-These include—for example, at Willenbrock Fördertechnik in Burgwedel—energy-efficient façades and alternative heating systems (e.g., air source heat pumps), LED lighting with daylight control, green roofs, insect-friendly systems, and preparations for the installation of photovoltaic systems.
+These include—for example, at Willenbrock Fördertechnik in Burgwedel—energy-efficient façades and alternative heating systems (such as air source heat pumps), LED lighting with daylight control, green roofs, insect-friendly systems, and preparations for the installation of photovoltaic systems.

 There are numerous other examples of energy savings achieved through process optimization in the company: